sunfishcode/wasm-reference-manual/WebAssembly.md

     - `index` is required to be within the bounds of the [table index space].
     - A table is identified by `index` in [the table space] and:
-       - The sum of the value of `offset` and the number of elements in `elems` is required to be at most the `initial` size declared for the table.
+       - The sum of the value of `offset` and the number of elements in `elems` is required to be at most the `minimum` size declared for the table.
        - The value of `offset` is required to be greater than the index of any element in the table that will be initialized by a prior table initializer in the array.
 TODO: Will this restriction be lifted?